alttch/eva3/doc/notifiers.rst

-Configuration is done using the :doc:`console commands</cli>` uc-notifier for :doc:`/uc/uc`, lm-notifier for :doc:`/lm/lm` and sfa-notifier for :doc:`/sfa/sfa`.
+Configuration is done using the :doc:`console commands</cli>` uc-notifier for :doc:`/uc/uc`, lm-notifier for :doc:`/lm/lm` and sfa-notifier for :doc:`/sfa/sfa` or **eva ns <uc|lm|sfa>**.
 Therefore, even if two controllers are set up in the same folder on the same server, they have different notification endpoints configurations.

 Basic Configuration
 -------------------